Aidenjl193/MadBars/README.md

 * [electron] - Used to create cross-platform desktop applications with node
 * [amcharts] - Used to create the chart visuals

+### Interface

+Interfacing with amcharts from a language that has no official binding yet is a walk in the park.
+This is due to the fact that the interface is done through local HTTP requests meaning that any language that supports them will be able to utilize Mad Bars
+#### Requests

 ### Installation

 ### Development